temperatio/recipress/readme.txt

 2. Recipe output - light theme
 3. Recipe output - dark theme
 4. Recipe output - ReciPress theme
+5. ReciPress Options

 == Changelog ==

+= 1.4 (December 10, 2011) =
+* Made the Featured Image optional
+* Added ability to set a photo for each instruction
+* Added Taxonomy and Recent Recipes widget
+* Linked ingredients in recipe output to their archive pages
+* Made all taxonomies optional except Ingredients
+* Added an optional "cost of recipe" field

 = 1.3 (December 6, 2011) =
 * Fixed broken images on Options page